Silenthrax/REDFM/README.md

 <h1 align="center"><b>❤️ RED FM MUSIC ❤️</b></h1>

 <h4 align="center">
-    Introducing Alexa Music – your smart, powerful, and simple bot for seamless audio and video playback on Telegram.
+    Introducing RED FM MUSIC Music – your smart, powerful, and simple bot for seamless audio and video playback on Telegram.
 Written in Python with the latest Pyrogram, Alexa Music delivers a superior entertainment experience.
 Upgrade now for optimal performance and a new level of Telegram enjoyment.<br> Working With Pyrogram Latest Version...
 </h4>
 <br>
 <p align="center">